pranavgokhale95/Snake_Game/README.md

 * The simple do-while for play again :P
 * Add a section for high scores and corresponding names.

-Open for suggestions! :simple_smile:
+Open for suggestions!

-:sunglasses:
+Enjoy :sunglasses: